locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 Terminology: Please identify and define two or three important terms used in the section.

-Analysis: Your analysis should respond to the question, "How do you think this section of the standard informed the translation specifications presented above?
+Analysis: Your analysis should respond to the question:
+"How do you think this section of the standard informed the translation specifications presented above?"
 ```

 #### Step 3 - Make your post and review the posts on Teams